DS-100/DS-100.github.io/sp23faq.md

 * TIME CONFLICTS: This class WILL allow for time conflicts with lecture, but students must attend their synchronous discussion or lab (will be assigned after instruction begins).

 * EXAM CONFLICTS: This class WILL NOT accommodate final exam conflicts.
-For *specific courses*, a final exam time conflict will be allowed (see below questions for details).
+Midterm conflicts will be arranged via a midterm accommodation form sent out several weeks before the exam date. <!--For *specific courses*, a final exam time conflict will be allowed (see below questions for details).-->

 <!--
 With the following two caveats: